 Monitoring: Data correlation and visualization tools (such as a SIEM) give organizations a view into what is happening across their critical infrastructure.
 The goal of implementing and maintaining a monitoring platform is to provide actionable context and insight for the issue and how to resolve it.
 Alert fatigue is a common issue across monitoring solutions; deploying a platform that can correlate issues and introduce RCA workflows will make it easier for your security teams to understand what is happening across the environment.

-Picking the Right Technology Provider
+Picking the Right Technology Provider for PCI-DSS 4.0 Compliance

 With so many different products and services on the market today, it’s important that companies look for tools that actually address a pain point, rather than simply purchasing something to “tick a box” on the PCI-DSS checklist.